AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - resources
     - outputs
         - values that can be imported to other stacks to create cross-stack references
+- use `CreationPolicy` attribute ona resource to prevent its status from reaching completion
+    - unless CloudFormation receives a specified number of success signals
+        - OR
+    - the timeout is exceeded

 ## X-Ray
 - helps you analyze and debug modern micro-services apps and serverless archi
 - quantify customer impact
+- collect data about requests that your app serves

 ## Outposts
 - delivers AWS infra to any on-prem or edge location